dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 - They have a desired quality metric for when the mapping should be applied (e.g. should tests have passed?)
 - They have a trigger for when the mapping should be applied.

-A subscription can be visualized with the following psuedocode
+A subscription can be visualized with the following pseudocode

 ```
     function runSubscription(newBuild, subscription) {}